Use this handy guide to help improve your digital connectivity.

 4: Getting the most out of your Broadband

 There are also measures you can take within your home to ensure that your broadband is working as effectively as possible.
 This includes possibility upgrading your router, moving your router to an area away from electronic devices, minimise the number of devices connected to the router, using an ethernet cable to connect directly and also clearing your web browsers’ cache.
-Further details of what you can do at home can be found here.
+Further advice can be found on the Ofcom website.

 5: Using it to its potential

 Whether you’re looking to move online and create a new ‘business as usual’ or maintain your brand presence locally for when things get back to normal, Superfast Business Wales have several courses and webinars that suit all business needs and abilities.
-Further details can be found here.
+Further details can be found on the Superfast Business Wales Website.

 If you’re a key worker or responding directly to the Coronavirus in your work and struggling to work effectively from home during this time due to your broadband, please contact the team to see if we can help you further: email@example.com